ophirhan/cnsr-vlc-viewer-addon/README.md

 using [CNSR file format](https://github.com/ophirhan/cnsr-file-format-specification).

 This plugin censors categories like nudity, verbal abuse, violence and alchohol and drug consumption.
+The extension is also availble [here](https://addons.videolan.org/p/1537958/)

+The extension is inspired by [MEDERI's "Time v3.2" vlc extension](https://addons.videolan.org/p/1154032/)

 supports Windows, Linux and Mac OS.
 _____________________________________________________________________________________________________